Machine Learning • Neural Networks • Automotive Engineering

 )

-actual_maf = sensor_readings.get('maf', 0)
+current_tps = sensor_readings.get('tps', 0)

-predicted_maf, actual_maf
+predicted_maf, current_tps

 )

-print(f"Predicted: {predicted_maf:.2f} g/s")
+print(f"Predicted MAF: {predicted_maf:.2f} g/s")

 time.sleep(0.05) # 20Hz sampling rate

-# Start real-time monitoring
+# Start real-time TBI monitoring

 threading.Thread(